How to Install Node.js on Ubuntu

 Installing Node.js to Ubuntu using NVM

-The final method for installing Node.js to Ubuntu is to use Node Version Manager, which often goes by the name NVM.
+The other method for installing Node.js to Ubuntu is to use Node Version Manager, which often goes by the name NVM.

 Updating the package list is as easy as using the following command.